-The BSW program abides by the National Association of Social Work (NASW) Code of Ethics and expects students to use the Code of Ethics as a guide as well.
+The BSW faculty abide by the National Association of Social Work (NASW) Code of Ethics and expects students to use the Code of Ethics as a guide as well.
 The Code of Ethics is intended to serve as a guide to the everyday professional conduct of social workers.
-The Code of Ethics was adopted by the NASW Delegate Assembly of August 1996 and includes four sections.